limine-bootloader/limine/README.md

 ### Configure

-If checking out from the repository, run `./autogen.sh` (GNU autoconf required), else, if using a release tarball, run `./configure` directly.
+If checking out from the repository, run `./autogen.sh` (GNU automake and GNU autoconf required), else, if using a release tarball, run `./configure` directly.

 Both `./autogen.sh` and `./configure` take arguments and environment variables;